codecell/prop-suite/README.md

 Follow the steps below to setup a local development environment.
 First ensure you have [postgres](https://www.postgresql.org/) installed, and a version of [Ruby on Rails](https://rubyonrails.org/) equal or greater than v5.2.3 .

 1. Clone the repository from a terminal `git clone https://github.com/codecell/prop-suite`.
-2. Navigate to the project directory `prop-suite`
+2. Navigate to the project directory `cd prop-suite`
 3. Install project dependencies `bundle install`
 4. Start the rails server `rails server`
 5. Visit localhost:3000 and Voila!!!